blackflux/lambda-serverless-api/README.md

 ## Prefix routes

 To prefix routes with a specific path, you can use the `routePrefix` option.
-This is handy when the api is not deployed under the domain root.g Example `prefix/path/`.
+This is handy when the api is not deployed under the domain root.
+Example `prefix/path/`.

 ## Default Headers